Epic (2013 film): Plot

-After her mother dies, 17-year-old Mary Katherine (“M.K.”) moves in with her eccentric scientist father Professor Bomba.
-Bomba has spent his life researching the Leafmen, tiny humanoid soldiers who protect the neighboring forest from wicked creatures called Boggans.
-M.K. is irritated by her father’s work, believing his theories to be nonsense.
-Meanwhile, Nod, an independent young Leafman, decides to quit, much to the ire of his no-nonsense leader Ronin, who promised Nod’s late father he would look out for him.
+After her mother dies, 17-year-old Mary Katherine ("M.K.") moves in with her eccentric scientist father Professor Bomba in Danbury, Connecticut.
+Bomba spent his life researching the Leafmen, tiny humanoid soldiers who protect the neighboring forest from wicked creatures called Boggans.
+M.K. is irritated by her father's work, believing his theories to be nonsense.
+Meanwhile, Nod, an independent yet rebellious young Leafman, decides to quit, much to the ire of his no-nonsense leader Ronin, who promised Nod's late father he would look out for him.

-The forest’s benevolent ruler, Queen Tara, must choose her successor and arrives at a pool of lily pods, manned by a laid-back slug Mub and wannabe Leafman snail Grub.
-Immediately after she chooses a pod, the Boggans attack.
-The Boggans overwhelm the Leafmen, while Tara flees with Ronin on his hummingbird mount.
-The pair are pursued by the Boggans’ leader Mandrake and his son Dagda.
-Dagda is killed by Ronin, but not before he fatally wounds Tara with an arrow.
+The forest's benevolent ruler, Queen Tara, must choose her successor and arrives at a pool of lily pods, occupied by Mub, a laid-back slug and Grub, a wannabe Leafman snail.
+Immediately after she chooses a pod, the Boggans attack and overwhelm the Leafmen, while Tara flees with Ronin on his hummingbird mount.
+The pair are pursued by the Boggans' leader Mandrake and his son Dagda, who is killed by Ronin, but it allowed Mandrake to badly wound Tara with an arrow.

 M.K. decides to leave after getting into an argument with Bomba about his research.
-Outside, M.K. encounters Tara, who entrusts the pod to her, shrinks her with magic, and tells her to take it to Nim Galuu, a glowworm wizard, before finally dying.
-M.K. is accompanied by Ronin and the Leafmen, along with Mub and Grub.
-Ronin recruits a reluctant Nod after saving him from short-tempered toad gangster Bufo.
+Outside, M.K. encounters the falling Tara, who entrusts the pod to her, shrinks her with magic, and tells her to take it to Nim Galuu, a glowworm wizard, before finally dying.
+M.K. is accompanied by Ronin, Mub, and Grub, while Ronin recruits a reluctant Nod after saving him from short-tempered toad gangster Bufo.

 Ronin, Nod, M.K., Mub, and Grub meet Nim Galuu, who informs them that the pod must bloom that night, while exposed to the light of the full moon.
 When Ronin leaves, Nod takes M.K. on a deer ride and they begin to fall for each other.
-Meanwhile, Mandrake, grieving over his son's death, interrogates Bufo for the pod’s location.
+Thirsty for revenge for his son's death, Mandrake interrogates Bufo for the pod's location.
 Mandrake goes to Nim Galuu's place, where he learns that if the pod blooms in darkness, it will birth a dark prince who will help Mandrake destroy the forest.
 He takes the pod and kidnaps Mub and Grub.
 Ronin scolds Nod for not being there to protect the pod.